JacobRochford/the-goobs/README.md

   Website for a band I made up.
 The band is just a couple of goobs (brother and his friend), who love rocking out to metal music.
   ### Features
   - Use of vanilla JavaScript, HTML, CSS
-  - Responsive layout
+  - Responsive website
-  - Mobile capability
-  - Dynamic content
+  - Dynamic page items
   - Shopping cart with functionality
   - Local Storage / Session Storage
   - Async/Await
   - Media Queries

   ### Tools
-  - NPM
   - Prettier

   ### Libraries